-1. Create a ORACLE\HOME, such as /opt/Oracle, on the target application server.
-The Oracle Enterprise Repository installation program prompts you to use an existing ORACLE\HOME if one exists, otherwise it allows you to create a new directory.
+1. Create a ORACLE_HOME, such as /opt/Oracle, on the target application server.
+The Oracle Enterprise Repository installation program prompts you to use an existing ORACLE_HOME if one exists, otherwise it enables you to create a directory.

-The Oracle Enterprise Repository installation application deposits the WebSphere deployable application and the appropriate properties files into the ORACLE\HOME/repositoryXXX/websphere directory.
+The Oracle Enterprise Repository installation application deposits the WebSphere deployable application and the appropriate properties files into the ORACLE_HOME/repositoryXXX/websphere directory.
 This recommendation ensures that the Oracle Enterprise Repository application has a consistent driver that should not be effected by outside changes to the WebSphere or other library environment.

-- 2. As a recommended best practice, copy the JDBC Driver JAR file(s) and all properties files from the ORACLE\HOME/repositoryXXX/websphere directory.
+- 2. As a recommended best practice, copy the JDBC Driver JAR file(s) and all properties files from the ORACLE_HOME/repositoryXXX/websphere directory.
 This recommendation ensures that the Oracle Enterprise Repository application has a consistent driver that should not be effected by outside changes to the WebSphere or other library environment. - 3.
 Deploy the oer.ear file in the manner most appropriate for your deployment server.